AVents2/AVents2/README.md

-- 👋 Hi, I’m @AVents2
-- 👀 I’m interested in Programming
+- 👀 Interested in Programming
 - 🌱 I’m currently learning C++ & Python for fun
-- 💞️ I’m looking to collaborate on ... ᓚᘏᗢ
 - 📫 How to reach me -> AVents#0058 on Discord

 <!---